The concepts behind TYPO3 extensions

 Copied!

-Composer installs all TYPO3 extensions, including system extensions in the directory vendor/.
+Composer installs TYPO3 extensions (including system extensions) in the vendor/ directory.

-In Classic mode installations they are installed into typo3/sysext/.
+In Classic mode installations they are installed in typo3/sysext/.